Budgeting to help recover from a financial setback

 Sadly the nice-to-have lifestyle expenses are often the first to be cut, but take a closer look as there may be other things you can reduce that will allow you to continue to enjoy some of the good things in life.

 Let’s start with your commitments.
 List them out showing the amount you owe, how much the repayments are, and what the interest rate is.
 Consider whether you can reduce those with the highest interest rates, or prioritise them to be repaid first.
-Check whether you are making the minimum repayments.
-While it helps in the long run to be making extra repayments, while cash is short it may be easier to just repay what you must, increasing them again as things pick up.
+Check whether you’re making the minimum repayments.
+Whilst it helps in the long run to be making extra repayments, while cash is short it may be easier to just repay what you must.
 You may also want to think about consolidating credit card debt, potentially via a balance transfer with low or no interest that you can repay within that initial honeymoon period.
-Be mindful, that some balance transfers may attract a transfer fee, higher fees for additional purchases and higher interest rates and fees after the grace period.
+Be mindful, that some balance transfers may attract a transfer fee, higher fees for additional purchases, and higher interest rates and fees after the grace period.

-Then take a look at your living expenses, considering where you can reduce things there.
+Then take a look at your living expenses.
 Being more mindful of how you use utilities such as internet, electricity and water may help to trim those costs.
 Food costs may be able to be pared back by having a menu plan that you specifically shop for; by planning your meals around supermarket specials and seasonal fruit and veg; or by making more home-cooked meals rather than buying ready-to-eat or takeaway.
-Check out the Davidson Institute’s handy Cost-cutting checklist (PDF 216KB) for more ways to help save money on regular expenses.

-Your post-disaster budget may look very different to your pre-disaster spending habits, but by taking the time to examine your current position, looking ahead to what the future holds, and planning how to make the best use of your money, you put yourself in a better position to ride out difficult times and make your way to a stronger financial future.
+Your post financial setback budget may look very different to your previous spending habits, but by taking the time to examine your current position, looking ahead to what the future holds, and planning how to make the best use of your money, you put yourself in a better position to ride out difficult times and make your way to a stronger financial future.